-CHSG 4085 Urban Development in China (3,3,0) Prerequisite: CHSG 3006 or GEOG 3006 Regional Geography of China or consent of the instructor
+CHSG 4085 Urban Development in China (3,3,0) (E)

 This course introduces students to China's immense urban transformation process.
 The course is divided into three parts.
 Part A briefly reviews the urbanization process.
 It deals with questions such as the nature of the urbanization process before and after reform, and the question of hukou and rural to urban migration.
 Part B is on the internal structure of Chinese cities, focusing on urban land development.
 China's changing land use structure will be studied from various theoretical and methodological perspectives.
 Part C deals with on China's urban housing.
 The changing pattern of housing consumption is analysed in light of changing institutional contexts and China's phenomenal economic growth.